3 Hong Kong Night Markets: Sights, Sounds, and a Myriad of Scents

 How do I feel about Chun Yeung Street?
 Well, it’s definitely not touristy.
 Much smaller compared to the better known Hong Kong night markets too, with 90 percent of products unsuitable for tourists.

-On the other hand, it’s a different look at Hong Kong.
-Easily accessible as well; merely two stations away from the tourist haven of Causeway Bay.
+That said, it’s a different look at Hong Kong.
+The market is easily reached too; merely two stations away from the tourist haven of Causeway Bay.
 And oh yes.
 I did attract some attention with my photo-taking.
 A bunch of elderly gentlemen were making faces at me, much amused by my constant fumbling with my tripod.

 Getting to Chun Yeung Street Night Market